-- He probably needs to see the evidence or proof behind a decision to feel good about it. - He exceedingly relies on objective data when determining appropriate solutions. - Oliver may frequently discount the value of personal feelings and circumstances when making decisions. - He attends to potential problems by examining factual information. - Oliver has a tendency to take a very objective view to reach conclusions.
+- He probably needs to see all the facts before determining a solution for a client. - He exceedingly relies on objective data when determining appropriate sales solutions. - Oliver may frequently discount the value of personal feelings and circumstances when making decisions. - He attends to potential problems by examining factual information. - Oliver has a tendency to take a very objective view to reach conclusions during sales negotiations.

-- If he is required to make a decision without the benefit of hard data, encourage him to express any concerns or caveats associated with his decision. - Show him the value of gathering subjective opinions, including his own, to make well-rounded decisions. - When there is too much information to sift through or all options seem to be favorable, encourage him to make decisions based on his overall impressions.
+- If he is required to make a sales decision without the benefit of hard data, encourage him to express concerns or caveats associated with his decision. - Show him the value of gathering subjective opinions, including his own, to make well-rounded decisions during selling situations. - When there is too much information to sift through or all options seem to be favorable, encourage him to make decisions based on his overall impressions.